Psychotherapists in the Women's Mental Health Collective

 Maria Cimino, L.I.C.S.W., is an experienced therapist who works with adults, couples and groups.
 She has specific experience working with gender and sexuality issues, substance abuse and recovery, and parenting challenges.
 She believes that a strong therapeutic relationship allows people to develop insight in order to make changes in their lives.
 She is especially interested in integrating mindfulness meditation and mindful self-compassion practices with psychotherapy.

 Betsy Hinden, Ph.D., is a clinical psychologist working with children, adolescents, and adults.
 She has specialized training in the assessment and treatment of mental health problems during childhood and adolescence.
 Dr. Hinden relies on strength-based approaches to help individuals and families achieve the growth and development they desire.

 Ronnie Littenberg, Ph.D., is a founding member of the Collective.
 She has worked to integrate new understandings of women's development, gender, and power into therapy, and to use this as a way to address conflict and pain in our lives.
 She is interested, as well, in mindfulness-based meditation and stress reduction.

 Liz Zoob, L.I.C.S.W., has been a member of the Collective since 1983.
-Her clinical interests include developmental transitions, negotiating relationships, and the ways in which thoughts and beliefs can affect emotional well-being.
-Her work integrates insight oriented psychotherapy, cognitive behavioral strategies, AEDP, a model of psychotherapy developed by Dr. Diana Fosha, and Internal Family Systems, a model of psychotherapy developed by Dr. Richard Schwartz.
+Her clinical interests include developmental transitions, negotiating and deepening relationships, and the ways in which thoughts and beliefs can affect emotional well-being.
+Her work integrates insight oriented psychotherapy, cognitive behavioral strategies, AEDP, a model of psychotherapy developed by Dr. Diana Fosha, and Internal Family Systems (IFS), a model of psychotherapy developed by Dr. Richard Schwartz.

 fees | information